How to Ride a Bike

-Don’t use the pedals at first — but don’t hit your shins on them while you are pushing along.
+You won’t use the pedals at first — but don’t hit your shins on them while you are pushing along.
 It helps to put the crank arms horizontal, with one pedal forward and one back.
-If they are in your way, you can learn how to take them off at the bottom of this page.
+If they are still in your way, we can help you take them off.

 Wear a helmet!
-Even if you never fall, it helps if you don’t have to worry so much about hurting your head.
-Also, wear shoes that will stay on your feet (like tennis shoes: not flip flops!), and clothes that won’t get caught on the bike.
+Even though it is hard to fall learning this way, it helps to not have to worry about hurting your head.
+Wear shoes that will stay on your feet (like tennis shoes: not flip flops!), and clothes that won’t snag on the bike.

-Put the seat where you can just reach the ground with your feet flat, and with just your toes when your feet are out where you won’t hit your shins on the pedals (but don’t put the seatpost or handlebar stem up past the safety line!)
-Make sure the seat is tight by trying to twist it hard while you hold the rear wheel between your legs).
+Put the seat where you can reach the ground with your feet flat, and with just your toes when your feet are out where you won’t hit your shins on the pedals (but don’t put the seatpost up past the safety line!)
+Make sure the seat is tight by trying to twist it hard while you hold the rear wheel between your legs.

-Pick a spot without traffic (cars, bikes or walkers!) that is flat, smooth, wide, and long enough.
+Pick a spot without traffic (or walkers!) that is flat, smooth, wide, and long enough.
+A little downhill helps.
 There are lots of good spots in school yards.
-Be sure you have room to come to a stop (don’t ride out a driveway into the street!
+Be sure you have room to come to a stop — don’t ride out a driveway into the street!
 Make sure the crank arms are horizontal (with one pedal forward and one back).

 Sit on the seat with your feet on the ground.
-Turn the handlebars to see how they feel.
-Keep your arms loose and relaxed.
-Without rolling forward (or backward!) pick up one foot, balance on the seat, and start to lean toward the foot that is up: stop yourself from falling by putting your foot back down.
+Without rolling, pick up one foot just a couple inches, balance on the seat, and start to lean toward the foot that is up: stop yourself from falling by putting your foot back down.
 Try this on both sides a few times.
 Then try picking up both feet at the same time, and see how long you can balance.
 Keep your feet out where you can put them down quickly: don’t put them on the pedals, or on the bike frame.
 If you have trouble with the next part, stop, and start over with this part: standing still, not rolling.

 When you have found the balance point, start pushing the bike along with your feet on the ground.
 You can use one foot at a time, like walking, or both together, like hopping.
-Be sure to keep your feet near the ground, sit on the seat, and look up where you are going, not down at the bike.
+Be sure to keep your feet near the ground, sit on the seat, and look up where you are going.
 Relax your arms, and practice steering!

-Remember to hold your feet out where you can put them on the ground easily, and where you won’t scrape your shins on the pedals.
-When you can glide a long way without touching either foot to the ground, you can put them up on the pedals and start pedaling.
+Keep your feet out where you can put them on the ground easily, and won’t scrape your shins on the pedals.
+When you can glide without touching either foot to the ground, you are ready to start pedaling.

 If you want to remove the pedals: